jcayzac/random-stuff/git-commands/README.md

 * develop
 * the branch that was passed as first parameter (i.e. the merge branch)
 * the currently checked-out branch
+* branches whose name start with the string `release/`.

 Also, it will try to delete branches on any remote (but will fail silently on those you don't have enough privileges).